 A state legislative proposal in New York would extend personal liability beyond shareholders of closely held corporations formed in New York to shareholders of closely held corporations formed in other states for unpaid services performed in New York.
 The proposal is Assembly Bill 737, passed in the Assembly March 30, 2015, and the corresponding Senate Bill 4476.

-If Section 630 is amended to apply to foreign corporations, it will drive away businesses that have the option to establish their offices and locate employees in another state, where the shareholders are not exposed to personal liability.
+If Section 630 were amended to apply to foreign corporations, it would drive away businesses that had the option to establish their offices and locate employees in another state, where the shareholders were not exposed to personal liability.
 It would likely discourage out-of-state corporations from doing business in New York at all.

 Throughout the United States, except in New York, the liability of a shareholder is limited to the amount of money the shareholder invests in the business.
 Section 6.22 of the Model Business Corporation Act, which reflects the generally accepted approach, provides that a shareholder is not liable for the debts of the corporation except to the extent that the shareholder becomes personally liable by reason of the shareholder’s own conduct.

 Moreover, neither BCL Section 630 nor the proposed amendment distinguishes among the ten largest shareholders based on culpability.
 The ten largest shareholders are liable without regard to whether they are active or passive owners, or whether they caused or were even aware of events that resulted in non-payment of laborers, servants or employees.